 The Doctor of Nursing Practice is a dynamic and comprehensive program that prepares registered nurses for leadership positions in multiple domains of health care.
 The DNP is the terminal degree that prepares nurses in the application of research to clinical nursing practice at the highest individual, population, and systems level.
 Doctoral students gain knowledge of various disciplines including nursing, medicine, economics, informatics, education and health policy with a goal of transforming health care delivery.
 The Jacksonville University School of Nursing offers both a post Master’s DNP as well as a BSN to DNP for RNs interested in pursuing FNP certification.

-- The BSN to DNP program follows the ARNP admissions schedule, and only admits once a year for the Fall semester
+- The BSN to DNP/FNP program follows the ARNP admissions schedule, and only admits once a year for the Fall semester.
+This program is designed for RNs who wish to obtain FNP certification and complete DNP coursework concurrently.

 - Lead interdisciplinary health care initiatives at the organizational and systems level to improve health outcomes for individuals and populations.